Inworld AI builds the voice infrastructure behind production language learning apps, including

 How We Evaluated

-Quality rankings reference the Artificial Analysis Speech Arena (January 2026).
+Quality rankings reference the Artificial Analysis Speech Arena (May 2026).
 Latency uses P90 end-to-end measurements where published.
 Pricing uses standard-tier published rates.

 This language-learning-specific evaluation weights multilingual quality, conversational latency, speed/expressiveness controls, and consumer-scale economics.
 Platforms with different priority mixes (maximum language count, hyperscaler ecosystem alignment) may weight differently.